play14team/play14-website/_games/the-wind-blows-strongly.md

 scale: Min 15, Max 20
 timebox: 10 mins

-description: Learn to know each other and create connections.
+excerpt: Learn to know each other and create connections.

 materials:
   - Large room